zzt2004/Surfing/README.md

 <details>
 <summary>1.
 First Use</summary>
-- After adding the subscription address successfully, restart the phone.
-Due to network reasons, all rules may not be downloaded automatically.
-Please manually refresh the rule files at the bottom of the proxy page in the Web App.
-If the app cannot be used due to network issues, copy and open in a browser
+- After successfully adding the subscription address, restart your phone.
+The complete rule files may not be automatically downloaded due to network issues.
+Manually navigate to the rule page at the bottom right of the proxy page on the Web App and click the refresh icon to update/download rule files.
+If you cant use the app due to network issues, please copy and open it in a browser:
   - `127.0.0.1:9090/ui`
-  - If the above fails, try toggling the module multiple times and ensure your network environment is normal.
+  - If the above fails, try switching the module on and make sure your network environment is normal.
 - Web App official: [Download](https://github.com/MoGuangYu/Surfing/raw/main/folder/Web_v5.5_release.apk) | [View Source Code](./folder/main.lua)
-  - This is a graphical auxiliary tool for convenient browsing and managing backend routing data, with no additional purposes.
+  - It is only a graphical tool for portable browsing and managing backend routing data, with no other additional uses.

 > The module has a built-in GUI that can be accessed locally via a browser or used online with the app, with no essential difference between the two.